Liang-guo-du/DualSPHysics_wiki/Running-DualSPHysics.md

 <strong>Figure 5-1.</strong> Directory tree of the DualSPHysics v4.2 package.
 </p>

+Figure 5-1 shows the structure of the content of DualSPHysics_v4.2.

 **bin:**
 * Contains the binaries executables for **linux** and **windows**.